Turkey entry requirements for Uganda passport holders

 Frequently asked questions

-No, the e-Visa for Ugandan passport holders is not extendable.
-You must leave before the visa expires.
-Overstaying can result in fines and a ban from re-entry.
+No. The visa is not extendable.
+You must leave Turkey before your visa expires.
+Overstaying can result in fines and future entry bans.

 Official sources